 Join us for a fascinating conversation with this pioneering economist!

-Five Questions for Clair
+Five Questions with Clair Brown

 What Makes You Come Alive?

 Talking about Buddhist Economics, and how we can create meaningful lives in a sustainable world!
 Protesting Trumpian policies that are harming people and the planet are essential today, and I work with 350BA, Sierra Club, and Buddhist groups everyday to stop harmful policies, to push for the policies we need, and to help those in need.

 I probably became an economist when I was five years old, walking my beloved maid Nazarene to catch her bus.
 Skipping along, I said, "I want to be Alice in Wonderland.
 It's a great movie.
 You've got to see it."
 Nazarene replied, "Clair, I can't go see it."
 Puzzled, I asked, "Why not?"
 "Cause it's playing at the whites' theater.
 They don't allow coloreds in."
 Confused, I started noticing many other things that didn't make sense Nazarene's worn-out sandals, her walking to the back of the bus after she got on, her drinking out of a different water fountain at the grocery store.
 Nazarene gave me a good start in life with her loving care, her patience, and her wisdom.
 She also unknowingly taught me how the world set up rules that were grossly unfair, and yet people followed them as if they were fair and reasonable.

 An Act of Kindness You'll Never Forget?